-This connector helps you to fetch data from Amazon S3 into the Gainsight MDA repository.
+This connector helps you to fetch data in a CSV file from Amazon S3 into the Gainsight MDA repository.
 When using S3 buckets, the job still pushes the data to MDA objects/subject areas.
 The destination of the data does not change, only the method of how we ingest the data.
 S3 is a place to store files - it is not a database that you use for Rules or Reporting.
 The S3 connector allows you to set up mapping to read those files and bring them into MDA Objects, that you can then use for Rules and Reporting.
 Once the raw usage data resides on Gainsight MDA, the system performs aggregations on it to achieve optimal performance while generating reports.
 The S3 Connector is now available at Administration > Operations > Connectors > S3 Connector.

 This article describes how to:

 - Integrate Amazon S3 with Gainsight

 - Troubleshoot data load operation